Hôtel Albert Ciamberlani

 The Hôtel Albert Ciamberlani (Hôtel Albert Ciamberlani; Huis Albert Ciamberlani), occasionally also referred to as the Hôtel Veuve Ciamberlani (meaning House of Widow Ciamberlani), is a historic town house in Brussels, Belgium.
 It was built in 1897 as the private residence of the symbolist painter Albert Ciamberlani and commissioned by his mother.
 The architect was Paul Hankar, but Ciamberlani himself provided the designs for the large allegorical sgraffito decoration on the façade.

 The building, which was renovated in 2006, is one of the best-preserved buildings by Hankar.
 It is described in the official list of architectural heritage of Brussels as an "exceptional private house in Art Nouveau style" and art historian François Loyer has described its façade as one of the most beautiful Art Nouveau façades in Belgium.

-The house is located at 48, rue Defacqz/Defacqzstraat in the municipality of Ixelles, a few steps from the Hankar House, another remarkable Art Nouveau building by Hankar.
+The house is located at 48, rue Defacqz/Defacqzstraat in the municipality of Ixelles, a few steps from the Hankar House, another Art Nouveau building by Hankar.

 History

 Paul Hankar received the commission to design the building from the mother of the symbolist painter Albert Ciamberlani, soon after having finished a project for a private residence for his friend Henri Renkin in 1897.
 The large lot was almost opposite his own house on the Rue Defacqz/Defacqzstraat.
-Hankar also produced designs for the house of the brother of Albert, José Ciamberlani, in the vicinity.
+Hankar also produced designs for the house of Albert's brother, José Ciamberlani, in the vicinity.

 Hankar initially struggled with finding a solution for the unusually wide façade (12 m).
 In his first draft, the façade was dominated by large windows, with a central bow window.
 The second draft split the façade in a broadly uniform, upper part and a lower part, which was divided around a central axis, but retained the dominance of glasswork.
 The final design was more complex, and dominated by the large sgraffito designed by Ciamberlani.
 The house was built in 1897.
 It was one of a succession of private houses in Brussels designed by Hankar, mostly for friends, between 1897 and 1900.

 In 1927, the lower part of the façade was heavily altered, and a garage added.
 The architect Albert Devez was responsible for these changes.
 The original furniture, also designed by Hankar, has been dispersed and is now kept in the collections of Design Museum Gent in Ghent, Belgium.

 The building has been listed since 1983.
 The façade was renovated in 2006.
 The Hôtel Ciamberlani is one of the most well-preserved buildings designed by Hankar.